kapturebox/web/README.md

 ```
 grunt docker
+docker-compose up
 ```

-Will give you a new docker image meant for an ARM system (needs to be built on an ARM system as well), for use by other tools and services
+Will give you a new docker image meant for an ARM system (needs to be built on an ARM system as well), for use by other tools and services.
+It will also give you the dependencies needed to download or auto-kapture (transmission and flexget)

 ### Building deb package